 I’m a single mother of three boys, and I’ve had a credit card for more than twenty years.
 We’re not rich, but we’re comfortable – and I’m not buried in a mountain of debt that I can’t handle.
 I’ve learned to manage my money, and I’ve learned how to use my credit card as an effective tool instead of a crutch.

 Credit cards don’t have to be a burden on you or your family.
-In fact, they can be used to work for you – and they’re a big help when they’re used right.
+In fact, they can be used to work for you – and they’re a big help when used right.

 Here’s my best advice for using your credit card, and how you can save more than $1, 000 per year by making use of your rewards credit card in the right way.